purpleteam-labs/purpleteam-s2-containers/README.md

 #### docker-compose.yml set-up:

 * Swap the container images with the `-debug` images.
-The `-debug` images may be commented out, so simply commenting out the usual image and uncommenting the image with `-debug` appended to the end should do the trick
+The `-debug` images may be commented out, so simply commenting out the usual image and uncommenting the image with `-debug` appended to the end should do the trick.
+The `debug` branch mentioned above takes care of this
 * Make sure you can access the VNC server within the container by uncommenting the `5900` port range.
 By specifying a range as the external port (Ex: `5900-5901`) you will be able to VNC into more than one container at once, in the example we've made in the selenium-standalone/docker-compose.yml file, we have allowed for opening two sessions concurrently.
-If you need to VNC into more than two simply widen the external port range
+If you need to VNC into more than two simply widen the external port range.
+The `debug` branch also takes care of this

 #### VNC Client set-up:

 1. You will need a VNC client to open a connection to the VNC server within the container.
 We've had success with using the Remmina Remote Desktop Cleint on Linux Mint.
-Install Remmina-plugin-vnc via the Software Manager
+Install Remmina-plugin-vnc via Synaptic Package Manager or apt
 2. Run your Remmina Remote Desktop Client
 3. Create new entries.
 If you intend to VNC into a couple of Selenium containers concurrently, you could set each one up like the following: